 "Oh my God, what is your problem with Ryan?
 He’s a good guy!”

 “Blokes like him have their own agendas, Bennett.”

-“I do not!”
-And, in my defense, Ryan has very nice teeth.
-(Potter has nice teeth as well, but you wouldn’t know it because he has a monthly limit of two smiles.
-And you can forget about laughing.
-In the rare occasion that James Potter actually, genuinely laughs, it’s a big deal.
-CNN usually does a cover story about it.)
+(Potter had nice teeth as well, but you wouldn’t know it because he had a monthly quota of about two smiles.
+And you could forget about laughing.
+In the rare occasion that James Potter actually, genuinely laughed, the world came to a stop.
+CNN usually covered it.)